cxesmc/climber-docs/docs/getting-started.md

 Meteorology software licence agreement as part of the MPI-ESM ([https://code.mpimet.mpg.de/attachments/download/26986/MPI-ESM_SLA_v3.4.pdf](https://code.mpimet.mpg.de/attachments/download/26986/MPI-ESM_SLA_v3.4.pdf)).
 A pre-requisite to access the `bgc` repository is therefore that you agree to the MPI-ESM license by following the steps outlined here: [https://code.mpimet.mpg.de/projects/mpi-esm-license](https://code.mpimet.mpg.de/projects/mpi-esm-license).
-Once you have done so, send us (whom?) an email and you will be granted permission to access the `bgc` repository.
+Once you have done so, send an email to matteo.willeit@gmail.com and you will be granted permission to access the `bgc` repository.
 Note that you will need a GitHub account for that.

 ```bash